 Even the best time tracking system won’t make an impact if your team doesn’t buy in.
 Resistance often comes from a lack of clarity, poor experiences with clunky tools, or fears about being micromanaged.
 To build lasting habits, you need to create trust, make the process easy, and explain why it matters.
 Here’s how to approach it.

 Once you’ve addressed time leakage, the next step is keeping it under control.
 That means tracking the right metrics, checking in regularly, and giving your team the support they need to improve over time.
-Use the KPIs below to measure progressa and the practices that follow to stay on track.
+Use the KPIs below to measure progress and the practices that follow to stay on track.

 Time leakage refers to billable work that is performed but not logged or invoiced.
 It includes missed tasks, vague timesheet entries, and forgotten micro-activities, ultimately resulting in lost revenue and inaccurate financial data.